Charles II of England: Science

-The new concepts and discoveries being found at this time fascinated Charles, not only in science and medicine, but in topics such as botany and gardening.
-A French traveller, Sorbier, while visiting the English court, was astonished by the extent of the king's knowledge.
-The king freely indulged in his many interests, including astronomy, which had been stimulated by a visit to Gresham College, in October 1660, to see the telescopes made by the astronomer Sir Paul Neile.
+New discoveries and concepts fascinated Charles, not only in science and medicine, but also in botany and gardening.
+Sorbier, a French traveller visiting the English court, was astonished by the extent of the king's knowledge.
+The king freely indulged in his many interests, including astronomy.
+In October 1660, he visited Gresham College to see new telescopes developed by astronomer Sir Paul Neile.
 Charles was so impressed by what he saw that he ordered his own 36' telescope, which he had installed in the Privy Garden at Whitehall.
-He would invite his friends and acquaintances to view the heavens through his new telescope and, in May 1661, Evelyn describes his visit to the Garden, with several other scientists, to view Saturn's rings.
+He would invite friends and acquaintances to view the heavens through his new telescope.
+Evelyn describes his May 1661 visit to the Garden, with several other scientists, to view Saturn's rings.
 Charles also had a laboratory installed in Whitehall, within easy access to his bedroom.

 From the beginning of his reign, Charles appointed experts to assist him in his scientific pursuits.
-These included: Timothy Clarke, a celebrated anatomist, who performed some dissections for the king; Robert Morison as his chief botanist (Charles had his own botanical garden); Edmund Dickinson, a chemist and alchemist, who was tasked with carrying out experiments in the king's laboratory; Sir Thomas Williams, who was skillful in compounding and inventing medicines, some of which were prepared in the royal presence; and Nicasius le Febure (or Nicolas LeFevre), who was invited to England as royal professor of chemistry and apothecary to the king's household.
+These included: Timothy Clarke, a celebrated anatomist, who performed some dissections for the king; Robert Morison as his chief botanist (Charles had his own botanical garden); Edmund Dickinson, a chemist and alchemist tasked with carrying out experiments in the king's laboratory; Sir Thomas Williams, skilled in compounding and inventing medicines, sometimes prepared in the royal presence; and Nicasius le Febure (or Nicolas LeFevre), who was invited to England as royal professor of chemistry and apothecary to the king's household.
 Evelyn visited his laboratory with the king.

-In addition to his many other interests, the king was fascinated by clock mechanisms and had clocks distributed all around Whitehall, including seven of them in his bedroom.
-Robert Bruce (later Earl of Ailesbury), a Gentleman of the Bedchamber, complained that the continual noise of the clocks chiming disturbed his sleep, whenever it was necessary for him to stay close by to the king.
-Also, Charles had a sundial installed in the Privy Garden, by which he could set his personal pocket watch.
+In addition to his many other interests, the king was fascinated by clock mechanisms, and had clocks distributed around Whitehall, including seven in his bedroom.
+Robert Bruce (later Earl of Ailesbury), a Gentleman of the Bedchamber, complained that the continual noise of chiming clocks disturbed his sleep whenever he needed to stay close by to the king.
+Charles had a sundial installed in the Privy Garden, by which he could set his personal pocket watch.
 (For a while, the king personally recorded the performance of the latest spring-balance watch, presented to him by Robert Hooke.)